01 of 04

 Cutting up Your Bag

 Making plarn (or plastic yarn) from old plastic shopping bags is an easy process that can be done in a multitude of ways.
-I like to use the same method I use for making T-shirt yarn; for an alternative method check out Rain's plarn tutorial or the spiral cut option at the end of this tutorial.
+You can use the same method for making T-shirt yarn.

 To start making your plarn, flatten the bag so that the side gussets are folded out and the sides are straight, forming a rectangle with the bag.
 Trim off the top of the bag where the handles are and the bottom seam of the bag.

 Cut the bag into strips, from one side edge to the other, leaving an inch or so of uncut space at the other side seam, as shown.

 It's a good idea to cut strips around half an inch to an inch wide, but you can certainly just eyeball them.
 It's unlikely you'll get all the cuts perfectly straight anyway, and there's no need to fret if you don't.Continue to 2 of 4 below.

 Unfold the bag and open it up so that the uncut portion of the bag is in a single layer.
 To cut the bag so that your plastic yarn comes out in one continuous strip, start by cutting the space between the first loop and the second loop at an angle, such that you're cutting from the top edge of the first loop to the top edge of the second loop.
 The rest of the cuts will be more straight across.
 Continue in this manner until you've worked all the way around the bag.Continue to 3 of 4 below.

 At the beginning and end of the bag, you'll end up with additional loops hanging off the strand rather than straight pieces after you've done the cutting.

 You can either trim these pieces at an angle to cut the loop open or just trim the loop off.